 Making the Spicy Sweetcorn and Cheese Loaf

-For this recipe I used my 3lb traditional deep farmhouse loaf tin which measures approximately 13x5x3 inches ( 35x14x10cm).
-If you do not have a tin which is this size, then you can divide the mixture in half and use either two square or round 9 inch / 23cm tins.
+If you do not have a tin which is this size, then you can divide the mixture in half and use either two square or round 9 inches / 23cm tins.

 - 2 cups / 350g fresh or frozen sweetcorn coated in 1 tablespoon of flour